 Griffins Sign Dylan St. Cyr to ATO

-St. Cyr joins the Griffins after finishing his final collegiate season with the Michigan State Spartans, totaling a 17-18-2 record, a 2.77 goals against average and a 0.915 save percentage.
+St. Cyr joined the Griffins last Friday but did not see any game time over two games and was released from his first ATO on Tuesday.
+St. Cyr played his final collegiate season with the Michigan State Spartans in 2022-23, totaling a 17-18-2 record, a 2.77 goals against average and a 0.915 save percentage.
 In 2021-22, the 23-year-old notched a NCAA-best 1.16 GAA in 13 games at Quinnipiac University to go along with a 0.936 save percentage and a 10-2-1 ledger.
 St. Cyr, a Las Vegas native, also spent four seasons at the University of Notre Dame and showed a combined 16-12-2 mark.
 He won back-to-back Big Ten tournament titles at Notre Dame from 2017-19.
 In 2017, the 5-foot-8 netminder was named to the World Junior Championship All-Star Team when he went 7-0 and paced the tournament with a 1.96 GAA for Team USA, en route to collecting a gold medal.
 St. Cyr's mother is Manon Rheaume, who competed in two ECHL seasons and two IHL campaigns from 1992-95.
 She also won a silver medal at the 1998 Winter Olympics for Team Canada in Nagano, Japan, amassing a 2-1 mark and a tournament-best 1.15 GAA.

 Single-game tickets are on sale through griffinshockey.com/tickets .
 Fans can secure their season tickets by calling (616) 774-4585 ext.
 2 or visit griffinshockey.com for more information.